Toggle menu

 What will happen next

 We are busy working on all the arrangements needed to improve the service.
-As we progress with this, more details will be publicised.
+As we progress with this, we will publicise more details.

-Before we introduce the updated service in your area, we will write to you with lots more information.
-This will include how to use the service, when bins will be delivered, and your start date.
+Before we introduce the new service in your area, we will write to you with lots more information.

 If you have any questions or would like to share your views, please contact our waste strategy team at wastestrategy@nfdc.gov.uk